number5alive/funsizehikes/blog/_posts/2016-05-17-big-bear-to-wrightwood.markdown

 ![big-bear-to-wrightwood](http://eloiserobbins.files.wordpress.com/2016/05/wp-1463498588328.jpg)
 As it gets dark, we rise above the clouds, just in time for sunset.
 None of us are excited for night hiking, but we stand transfixed.
 Then, it's headlamps out.
 We've only been hiking for half an hour when I see it- spiky green leaves rising out of an ashy grey stem that someone has obviously tried to kill.
 Poodle Dog Bush!
 ![big-bear-to-wrightwood](http://eloiserobbins.files.wordpress.com/2016/05/wp-1463498766673.jpg)
 Poodle Dog has been our bogey man for a long time.
-We've been told we'll know it when we see it, but having never seen it before, we jump at ever spikey leaved plant with purple flowers.
+We've been told we'll know it when we see it, but having never seen it before, we jump at every spikey leaved plant with purple flowers.
 It is worth being scared of- worse than poison oak, it leaves you with puss filled blisters and can put you in the hospital.
 We have no idea how much we have walked through before I spotted it.
 Oh well.
 Nothing we can do about it now.
 ![big-bear-to-wrightwood](http://eloiserobbins.files.wordpress.com/2016/05/wp-1463499105563.jpg)
 We camp on Gobblers Knob.
 The sunrise wakes us.
 A friend with a stove makes coffee and melts a snickers into it.
 He passes it around.
 Hot coffee has become even more of a treat since I am stoveless.
 ![big-bear-to-wrightwood](http://eloiserobbins.files.wordpress.com/2016/05/wp-1463499286865.jpg)